-In normal times, an emerging market panic, a drop in oil prices and a strengthening dollar doesn’t matter much to the United States.
+In regular times, an emerging market panic, a drop in oil prices, and a strengthening dollar doesn’t matter much to the United States.
 In 1998, for example, all of those things were happening, yet growth roared ahead in 1999.

 But if there’s a recession in 2016, it will be because of two crucial differences in the economy.

 First, the starting point for the United States and other advanced economies was much stronger back then.
 From 1996 to 1998, the United States economy grew an average of 4.3 percent a year; from 2013 to 2015, the rate was less than half that, 2.1 percent.
 A much smaller hit to growth would be more likely to put us in the recessionary territory now than in the late 1990s.